altair-viz/altair_viewer/README.md

 import altair as alt
 alt.renderers.enable('altair_viewer', inline=True)
 ```

-To display a single chart using Altair viewer in an IPython environment without globally
+To display a single inline chart using Altair viewer in an IPython environment without
-enabling the associated renderer, you can use the ``display`` method:
+globally enabling the associated renderer, you can use the ``display`` method directly:
 ```python
 import altair_viewer
 altair_viewer.display(chart, inline=True)
 ```

 Note that the display based on altair viewer will only function correctly as long as the
-Kernel that created the charts is active, as it depends on the background server started
+kernel that created the charts is running, as it depends on the background server started
 by the kernel.
 In particular, this means that if you save a notebook and reopen it later,
 charts will not display until the associated cells are re-run.